Updated: Oct 20

 So absolutely, be conscious of grief and aware of your emotions, but remember there are lots of ways we can start to process and heal.

 Mandi Mack offers Eastern therapy, Traditional Thai massage, Ayurveda Treatments, Thai Cupping, Gua shaw, Shamanism, Chakra balancing and Massage.
 You can learn more about her, and her amazing line of Vedic Smudge Sprays here

-Stay tuned for next month when I get to dive into Mandi's toolbox of tips and techniques that she shares with clients about moving through the emotions of grief, building emotional resiliency, and a simple ceremony for healing heartbreak.
+In Part Two I get to dive into Mandi's toolbox of tips and techniques that she shares with clients about moving through the emotions of grief, building emotional resiliency, and a simple ceremony for healing heartbreak.

 ***All of the information we share is simply for your own general information.
 If you feel you are struggling with grief, or other hard emotions there are many wonderful healthcare professionals who are qualified to help.
 Please reach out to one of them—you deserve the best professional help available.***